Adult Scoliosis — treatment overview

-While most physicians recommend conservative adult scoliosis treatment, such as non-steroidal anti-inflammatory drugs and physical therapy, some cases may warrant surgery.
-Scoliosis, in general, is characterized by an abnormal S- or C-shaped lateral curve that can occur at any level of the spine.
-Adult scoliosis typically occurs in the lumbar (lower back) spine because of natural, degenerative changes that affect spinal components over time.
+While most doctors first recommend conservative adult scoliosis treatments, surgery can become an option in some cases.
+Scoliosis is characterized by an abnormal S- or C-shaped lateral curve that can occur at any level of the spine.
+Adult scoliosis typically occurs in the lumbar (lower) spine because of natural, degenerative changes that affect spinal components over time.

 At one time, patients requiring scoliosis surgery had to undergo a traditional open spine procedure, which involves a large muscle-disrupting incision, overnight hospitalization and a long, sometimes painful, recovery.

 As an alternative, Laser Spine Institute offers minimally invasive spine surgery that uses a muscle-sparing less than 1-inch incision.
 Then, small surgical instruments can be utilized by our board-certified surgeons+ to treat the affected area of the spine.
 The result is an outpatient procedure that offers our patients a shorter recovery time with less risk of complications compared to traditional open back surgery.